HallaSurvivor/Blog/_posts/2024-03-05-continuous-max-function.md

     relationship between bundles over $X$ and sets continuously "indexed" by $X$ is super good.
 It's chapter 4 section 5, and it has some really helpful pictures and examples!

+[^5]:
+    Which he, in turn, mentions was based on the treatment in Paul Taylor's [_A Lambda-Calculus for Real Analysis_][12].
+I actually have this paper saved, but it's long and I wasn't sure how easy it would be to translate Taylor's results into language I'm more familiar with.
+Now that I've seen Manuell do it, though, I have plans to read this paper pretty soon!

+[^6]:
+    I still haven't taken the time to _really_ familiarize myself with the various notions of finiteness, and how they "feel".
+One day soon I want to, though.

+[^7]:
+    Recall a partial order $(D,\leq)$ is called <\span class=defn>directed</span>
+    if it's inhabited and for any $x,y \in D$ their join $x \lor y$ is in $D$ too.

+    This is really hiding kuratowski-finiteness again, since directedness guarantees that for any kuratowski-finite subset $F \subseteq D$ that
+    $\bigvee F \in D$.
+This is the usual argument that binary joins imply finite (nonempty) joins.

+[^8]:
+    I was curious about this, and [Pedro][14] pointed out that one direction is basically the classical [tube lemma][15].
+I don't actually see how to do the other direction (at least quickly) and I don't really have time to think about it right now.
+If someone figures it out I'd love to hear about it in the comments!

+[^9]:
+    Constructively it's still true that every locale with enough points is automatically overt (see the [nlab][17]).
+It seems like a very mild condition, see the discussion [here][18], for instance.